lemoncheesecake/lemoncheesecake/README.md

         resp =  conn.getresponse()
 ```

-Three scopes are supported: "session", "testsuite" and "test" which is the default.
+Four scopes are supported: "session_prerun", "session", "testsuite" and "test" which is the default.
 Like in pytest:
 - fixture teardown can be implemented using yield to initially return the fixture value.
 - fixtures can be used in fixture